Lorsten/sassWebsite/README.md

 * sass - Used for compiling sass code
 * del Used for cleaning out the folder of old files

+p to start the system, simple type gulp in the when in the directory

 #### Author Olof Andersson